OpenDriveLab/Birds-eye-view-Perception/README.md

 ### For expert

-We provide wrappers of this BEV toolbox for mmdet3d and detectron2.
+We provide wrappers of this BEV toolbox for mmdet3d and detectron2(on-going feature).

 #### Use BEV-toolbox with mmdet3d